TaygaHoshi/tt-project/Lists/List of Combat Rules and Mechanics.md

 + At the end phase of each turn, the summoner can give an order to their summons freely.
 + Summoners must give these orders by shouting in a language of their choosing unless specified otherwise.
 A summon must be able to hear the summoner clearly.
 Any creatures in the vicinity can also understand the orders, if they know the language used.
 + Summoners have a simple telepathic bond to their summons.
 A summoner will know where the summon is and how much damage it suffered at all times.
-+ The minions follow the regular initiative order:
++ The minions follow the regular initiative order.
+On the turn a minion is summoned, if they have higher initiative than
-	+ If the summons have equal or higher initiative than the summoner, they move immediately after the summoner during the round they are summoned.
-	+ If the summons have lower speed, they are placed in the turn order accordingly.
-This may mean a d20 roll may be necessary to solve conflicting turn orders.
++ Summons gain potency bonus to their damage normally, according to their relevant potency stat.

 # Cover and Line of Sight
 + When a character is behind cover, they are semi-protected against projectile attacks or projectile spells.